zdanek/maverick/docs/modules/mavlink.md

 `"maverick_fc::mavlink_proxy": "mavlink-router"`
 <img src='media/mavlink-proxy.svg' width='75%'>
 ### Proxy Ports
-Maverick sets two proxy environments out of the box - one for FC (Flight Controller) and one for SITL.
+Maverick sets two proxy environments out of the box - one for FC (Flight Controller) and one for Ardupilot SITL, and a third optional PX4 SITL environment.
 There are a default set of endpoints, some of which are reserved or recommended for particular use:

   | Env | Port | Status
 --- | :---: | :---: | ---